DakobedBard/dsi-spark/pair.md

    - Input: `pyspark.resultiterable.ResultIterable` (Lists in PySpark), `feature_num` (int)
    - Output: Python list of word counts with length of `feature_num`
    - Use `collections.Counter()` to avoid the `forEach()` loop
-   - Test your function with 1 `ResultIterable`
+   - Test your function with one `pyspark.resultiterable.ResultIterable` object
    - Compare your results with the `transform()` method

    <br>